Aadityaprabu002/Code_n_Ouput_to_docx/README.md

 # Code_n_Ouput_to_docx

+Update: I HAVE ADDED AN OPTION TO MAKE DOCUMENT WITHOUT CODES CHECK IT OUT !!!

 You can use this to compile the code and output images into a word doc for assignment purposes <br/>
 Basic requirements: <br/> <br/>
     Python 3.7 or 3.8 <br/>